How to Remove “This Site May Harm Your Computer” Warning

 Google does not differentiate between intentionally malicious websites and those that have become incidentally dangerous.
 So, your hacked website will get the same treatment as those truly dangerous websites until you resolve the problem.

 In most cases, formerly compliant and safe websites are tagged with this warning because they have been secretly hacked and injected with malicious codes or programs.
 While you may not have noticed these changes, your visitors might notice as these codes and programs execute to infect their browser and computer.
 This can cause problems ranging from search result modification to sensitive information theft.

 Check also – How to scan a website with a Website Malware Scanner

-Also, this message only appears after your website has been reported and reviewed by Google.
-As such, only Google can remove this warning through a follow-up review.
+Also, this message appears only after Google reviews your website.
+As such, only Google can remove this warning through a follow-up review request.
 Keep reading to know how to remove this site may harm your computer warning from your website.

 Removal: This site may harm your computer Warning Message

 As noted, only Google can get rid of this warning message.
 So, you’ll need to follow their guidance in order to restore your website traffic to normal.
 Google recommends working through each of the following steps.

 Note: create a backup of your site before making any changes in case something goes wrong in the malware removal process!